ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ## A Year in Mapping

 A Year in Mapping (AYIM) was originally a cornerstone of the [Mapper's Choice Awards (MCA)](https://mca.corsace.io/), designed to curate annual ranking data and provide personalized feedback for every mapper who had a set ranked that year.
-After the project entered a hiatus in 2018, kanor took the initiative in 2020 to launch the first "Chinese Mapper Annual Review", reigniting the flame for this community tradition.
-Following the stewardship of Antigen and Arsalan in 2023, the torch was passed to us (MarioKartya, AstralXynsm, and Luval) in 2024 to carry on the legacy of AYIM within the Chinese mapping community.
+After the project entered a hiatus in 2018, [kanor](https://osu.ppy.sh/users/3131236) took the initiative in 2020 to launch the first "Chinese Mapper Annual Review", reigniting the flame for this community tradition.
+Following the stewardship of [Antigen](https://osu.ppy.sh/users/10507557) and [Arsalan](https://osu.ppy.sh/users/7660383) in 2023, the torch was passed to us ([MarioKartya](https://osu.ppy.sh/users/16833061), [AstralXynsm](https://osu.ppy.sh/users/16022233) and [Luval](https://osu.ppy.sh/users/22414293)) in 2024 to carry on the legacy of AYIM within the Chinese mapping community.

-2025 has been a vibrant year, with a total of 143 Chinese mappers successfully getting their maps ranked.
-Most notably, we celebrated 22 debutant mappers who achieved their very first ranked sets this year — a heartening increase compared to the previous year.
+2025 has been a vibrant year, with a total of **143 Chinese mappers** successfully getting their maps ranked.
+Most notably, we celebrated **22 debutant mappers** who achieved their very first ranked sets this year — a heartening increase compared to the previous year.
 Meanwhile, the return of veteran mappers such as [cRyo[iceeicee]](https://osu.ppy.sh/users/835998) and [Chloe](https://osu.ppy.sh/users/787542) brought fresh surprises to the community.
 We are truly honored to capture every highlight and milestone within the Chinese mapping scene through this event.

 This time, we cordially invite everyone to send New Year's wishes or a shout-out to your favorite Chinese mappers for their incredible work over the past year.
-Please share your thoughts using [this form](https://docs.google.com/forms/d/e/1FAIpQLScT-pDozmZtLtl6BfBpFtlNC4e_TM3HgbDy-3nc7DktB9b3Sg/viewform?usp=publish-editor)!
+Please share your thoughts via [this form](https://docs.google.com/forms/d/e/1FAIpQLScT-pDozmZtLtl6BfBpFtlNC4e_TM3HgbDy-3nc7DktB9b3Sg/viewform?usp=publish-editor)!

-## Tournament Wrap-up
+## Tournament wrap-up

 The year 2025 has been a monumental milestone for the osu! competitive scene within the Chinese community.
 From record-breaking LAN events to the unwavering spirit displayed on the World Cup stage, every match has carved out a unique memory for this year.

-### The Summer of LANs
+### The summer of LANs

 This past summer saw the largest and most frequent wave of offline competitions in history, with three major events spanning Shanghai, Guangzhou, and New Taipei City.